Cliches you Should Probably Avoid

 Just think of something, whatever you can think of that’s more interesting than a blank space in the next 5-10 minutes, and JUST STICK IT IN ALREADY, sheesh.

 p.s.
 If the word "interesting" feels pressure-packed to the extent it's giving you writer's block, go for "descriptive" or "informative."
 It'll probably be the same thing for your reader.

 "I've had some bad experiences, and I'm looking for someone to restore my faith in women."

-Some women find the idea of this sort of challenge romantic.
+Some women might find the idea of this sort of challenge romantic.

-Other women just feel a little uncomfortable, and/or like they're being asked to come clean up someone else's mess.
+Other women feel more than a little uncomfortable, like they're being asked to come clean up someone else's mess.

 It might be your fantasy, but it is definitely not her responsibility.

 Many women will imagine the one who has "lost faith" should have spent time with a good therapist first before expecting much from the personals.